ThePriyanshuBurman/Password-Generator/README.md

 ## Features

 - Generate random passwords of varying lengths.
-- Customize password complexity (include uppercase, lowercase, numbers, symbols, Exclude Duplicate and Include Spaces).
+- Customize password complexity (include uppercase, lowercase, numbers, symbols, Spaces and Exclude Duplicate).
 - Copy generated passwords to your clipboard with a single click.
 - Responsive design for various screen sizes.